 Eco-Friendly Purchasing policies help to limit exposure to toxic chemicals in city-owned buildings.
 Since cities collectively spend billions of dollars every year purchasing potentially toxic products, prioritizing the city's selection of less harmful products in three categories - cleaning supplies, foodware, and furnishings - enables leaders to use the power of city procurement to impact health.
 When city leaders buy eco-friendly products for city buildings, they make it clear that the health of our communities and our environment is worth protecting.

-CityHealth works with the Center for Environmental Health on the assessment of Eco-Friendly Purchasing policies.
-The assessment includes information about city-specific laws, along with relevant county- and state-level laws passed by June 1, 2023.
+CityHealth's assessment includes information about city-specific laws, along with relevant county- and state-level laws passed by June 1, 2024.
 Preemption data are not collected for this policy.

 How CityHealth measures Eco-Friendly Purchasing policies: